This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Studies investigating behavior in children with cerebral palsy have found that they are more likely than their non-disabled peers to struggle with behavioral disorders.

 The rate of diagnosed disorders in the cerebral palsy population is higher than in the general population of children.
-As much as 25 to 30 percent of children with cerebral palsy also struggle with a behavior disorder.[1]
+As much as 25% of children with cerebral palsy also struggle with behavior issues.[1]

 Many factors contribute to increased behavior issues in children with cerebral palsy, including learning disabilities, seizure disorders, being male, comorbid conditions or disabilities, and communication difficulties.